DanonymousCoder/typeof-operators/README.md

 # typeof-operators
-This is a repository for me to learn
+This is a repository for me to learn and practice